 Meet our native ducks

 The Hub has a set of resources featuring some our aquatic bird species.
 Introducing New Zealand ducks introduces nine duck species, including endemic, native, naturalised and introduced species.
 Learn about ducks' conservation status in Who's who in the duck world.
 Use knowledge about the ducks in the activities Duck dominoes, Which duck is which? and Mixing and matching ducks.

-Watch archived teacher PLD webinars to learn about conservation inquiry, using the whio as a context: Diving into inquiry with whio, Why learn about whio?, Inquiry outside the classroom and Taking action for conservation.
+Watch recorded teacher PLD webinars to learn about conservation inquiry, using the whio as a context: Diving into inquiry with whio, Why learn about whio?, Inquiry outside the classroom and Taking action for conservation.